-Santos GLNG proposes to develop a gas treatment facility at the Wallumbilla hub in south west Queensland.
+Santos GLNG proposes to develop a gas treatment facility at the Wallumbilla hub in south-west Queensland.
 This proposed development is referred to as the Wallumbilla Gas Treatment Facility (WGTF).
-The project is proposed within leasehold lot 33 on SP212840 at the Wallumbilla gas hub, approximately 12 km south of the township of Wallumbilla and 50 km east south-east of Roma, Queensland.
-The Wallumbilla gas hub is an existing industrial development of gas handling facilities which collectively monitor, measure, compress and treat gas which is transported in and out of the hub by a number of gas transmission pipelines.
+The project is proposed within leasehold lot 33 on SP212840 at the Wallumbilla gas hub, approximately 12 km south of the township of Wallumbilla and 50 km east south-east of Roma in Queensland.
+The Wallumbilla gas hub is an existing industrial development of gas handling facilities which collectively monitors, measures, compresses and treats gas that is transported in and out of the hub by a number of gas transmission pipelines.

-The project will take place on an approximately 15.5 hectare area of vacant land held jointly by Santos GLNG Pty Ltd, Total GLNG Australia, PAPL (Downstream) Pty Limited and KGLNG Liquefaction Pty Ltd. The project will be directly adjacent to the Wallumbilla compressor station and the Wallumbilla metering station facilities within the existing Wallumbilla hub.
+The project will take place on an approximate 15.5 ha area of vacant land held jointly by Santos GLNG Pty Ltd, Total GLNG Australia, PAPL (Downstream) Pty Limited and KGLNG Liquefaction Pty Ltd. The project will be directly adjacent to the Wallumbilla compressor station and the Wallumbilla metering station facilities within the existing Wallumbilla hub.

 Gas supplied to Santos GLNG is to be sent to the Curtis Island LNG export facility at Gladstone via the Gladstone Gas Transmission Pipeline (GTP).
 The LNG facility has been designed to receive only coal seam gas (CSG) specification gas, which does not contain heavy hydrocarbon gases and other impurities such as sulphur species (hydrogen sulphide, carbonal sulphide).
-Future gas streams are anticipated to contain these constituents and will therefore require treatment at the WGTF prior to entering the GTP.
+Future gas supply streams are anticipated to contain these constituents and will therefore require treatment at the WGTF prior to entering the GTP.

-The project will provide the proponents with the capability to treat standard pipeline specification gas and CSG stored in depleted petroleum reservoirs to meet the specifications of the GTP and the LNG facility at Gladstone, as well as other LNG facilities which may develop in future.
+The project will provide the proponents with the capability to treat standard pipeline specification gas and CSG stored in depleted petroleum reservoirs to meet the specifications of the GTP and the LNG facility at Gladstone, as well as other LNG facilities which may be developed in the future.
 This will increase the functionality and efficiency of Queensland's gas supply infrastructure network.